Skip to main content

 The content-length of this body, if available.

-This value usually is derived from the content-length header.
-If the request that this body is attached to uses transfer-encoding chunked, this will be None.
+Usually derived from the content-length header.
+If the response uses transfer-encoding chunked, this will be None.

 Trait Implementations§